 Steller sea lions usually live in the subarctic coastal waters and spend most of their time in the water.
 They are skilled and opportunistic marine predators.
 They primarily feed on a wide variety of fish and are hunted by killer whales and great white sharks.

 The population trend of the steller sea lion is increasing with over 81000 individuals.
-Threats to the steller sea lion come from fishing and harvesting aquatic resources which they feed on, climate change, and severe weather, which causes their habitats to shift and alter.
+Threats to the steller sea lion come from fishing and aquatic harvesting resources which they feed on, climate change, and severe weather, which causes their habitats to shift and alter.

 Mexican Long-tongued Bat